fluca1978/jekyll-simple-stats/README.md

-## Dependencies
+## Dependencies (of the Raku version)

-The Raku version exploits the module [Chart::Gnuplot](https://github.com/titsuki/raku-Chart-Gnuplot) to generate the graphs.
+- [Chart::Gnuplot](https://github.com/titsuki/raku-Chart-Gnuplot) to generate the graphs.
 It is required you have installed all the machinery to make `gnuplot` working.
+- [Terminal::ANSIColor](https://github.com/tadzik/Terminal-ANSIColor/tree/master/lib/Terminal){:target="_blank"} to generate fancy output.